rifaniponk/yt-embed-wrapper/README.md

 ### Test the Wrapper

 1. Visit `http://localhost:5173`
-2. Enter a YouTube video ID (e.g., `dQw4w9WgXcQ`)
+2. Append a video ID to the URL: `http://localhost:5173/?id=dQw4w9WgXcQ`
-3. Configure parameters
-4. Click "Open Wrapper"

 ## 🚀 Deployment